beaver-social/core/packages/lib/beaver-client/src/content/posts/README.md

 - `getByID`: Retrieve a post by ID
 - `getFeed`: Get the public post feed
-- `getInteractionCount`: Get interaction counts for a post
 - `getInteractionsByType`: Get interactions of a specific type
 - `getUserFeed`: Get user-specific feed
 - `getUserProfilePosts`: Get posts for user profile
+- `getAwards`: Get awards for a post

 ### Management Methods